Agilists all over the world often ponder over this million-dollar question. Should sprint lengths be fixed or variable?

 Is it to adhere to the core idea of Agile, which is to work fast and work smart or is it to ensure continuous improvement?

 Let’s delve into what exactly works when it comes to sprint lengths and how Scrum Masters should choose the ideal sprint length for their teams.
+Meanwhile, do not forget to read about scrum interview questions.

 What is sprint length in Scrum?